 10. Food/Any Other Item

-No form of food/beverage from outside or any other item e.g. deodorants, perfumes, clothes, etc should be brought inside the School premises.
+No form of food/beverage from outside or any other item e.g. deodorants, perfumes, clothes, etc. should be brought inside the School premises.
 Tuck or any other item found in the possession of a child will be confiscated.
-Only non video portable music player are permitted.
+Only non video portable music players are permitted.
 For birthday parties, the School makes arrangements for cakes etc. Parents/Visitors are strictly forbidden from bringing any form of food items to the School campus.

 Any parcel/packet/baggage transported by a visitor/student will be inspected at the gates by the authorized Staff and Security Personnel.
 Parents are advised not to enter into any altercation with the guards.
 Should there be some area of differences, do contact the appropriate authority.

 Many parents do not return medical certificates, duly completed, at the end of the vacation.
-The school will need to quarantine a boy if he returns to School after the vacation without a doctor’s fitness certificate.
+The School will need to quarantine a boy if he returns to School after the vacation without a doctor’s fitness certificate.
 Also, boys who need spectacles must bring their prescriptions and a spare pair of glasses.
-The submission of false medical certificates including those for the purpose of taking leave, may attract expulsion.
+The submission of false medical certificates, including those for the purpose of taking leave, may attract expulsion.

 12. Dress Code

 - Boys are not permitted to keep HOME CLOTHES with them in their Room/Dormitory since no home clothes are to be worn during term time.
-However, boys are allowed to bring two pairs of blue JEANS and yellow T-shirts, which will be deposited with the Housemother/Warden and can only be worn during Journeys/Mid-term breaks.
+However, boys are allowed to bring two pairs of blue jeans and yellow T-shirts, which will be deposited with the Housemother/Warden and can only be worn during Journeys/Mid-term breaks.

 - Only School night suits are to be used as nightwear and these will only be worn inside the Dormitory/Room.

 (i) Summer: Whites (Kurta-Pyjama or shirt and trousers) with footwear provided by the school.